MiningMark48/Pearcel-Bot/README.md

 - Music Bot with the ability to play and queue songs from SoundCloud and YouTube videos and even play live Twitch streams.
 - Chat Bot with the ability to communicate with you with a set of predefined messages.
 - and tons of commands.

+In the future, I plan to release Tidal Bot as a standalone bot that can be downloaded and hosted by users.